 Hiding the Airtame

 Airtame is relatively small and easy to keep out of sight.
-With the addition of an Ethernet connection and a Female-Female HDMI adapter you are able to place the Airtame on the end of an HDMI cable which goes out of reach of any thieves, Like above ceiling panels.
+With the addition of an Ethernet connection and a Female-Female HDMI adapter, you are able to place the Airtame on the end of an HDMI cable that goes out of reach of any thieves, Like above ceiling panels.